-Sports Medicine Courses for Team Physicians, Trainers and Physical Therapists at Every Level
+Sports Medicine Courses for Team Physicians, Trainers, and Physical Therapists

-The sports medicine courses provided by FORE – the Foundation for Orthopaedic Research and Education – highlight the latest advances in diagnosis, treatment and rehabilitation for a variety of common sports injuries.
-These conferences are specifically designed for physicians, orthopedists, athletic trainers and physical therapists who are practicing at any level, be it high school, collegiate or professional.
+The sports medicine courses provided by FORE – the Foundation for Orthopaedic Research and Education – highlight the latest advances in diagnosis, treatment, and rehabilitation for a variety of common sports injuries.
+These conferences are specifically designed for physicians, athletic trainers, and physical therapists who are managing athletes at any level of competition, from recreational to professional.

 FORE’s sports medicine courses feature topics such as: